 <zg-button> element is used both for core, internal buttons as well as offering a styled and flexible component for custom use.
 Depending on how it is used, ZingGrid interprets how to render the button accordingly.

 The simplest modification is to add a text label and have the rest of the button render normally.
-To do this, just add your text label inside the button:
+To do this, just add your text label inside the button, like so:

 Internal buttons always have an

-[action] attribute, which tells ZingGrid how to interpret its functionality.
-See all button actions.
+action attribute which tells ZingGrid how to interpret its functionality.
+See all button actions here.

 To modify the internal button's icon or checkbox, you must directly tell the button which piece of it you are replacing.
 You do this by adding the appropriate